wp-plugins/wpsso/readme.txt

   * Slideshare, Vimeo, Wistia, Youtube APIs

 <blockquote>
-<p>WPSSO is a fork (child) of the excellent <a href="http://wordpress.org/plugins/nextgen-facebook/">NGFB Open Graph+</a> plugin &ndash; they have many of the same great features, but WPSSO strives to be a little smaller and faster by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
+<p>WPSSO is a fork (child) of the popular <a href="http://wordpress.org/plugins/nextgen-facebook/">NGFB Open Graph+</a> plugin &ndash; they are supported by the same author, have many of the same great features, but WPSSO strives to be a little smaller and faster by removing the sharing buttons and their related features (shortcodes, widgets, stylesheets, javascript caching, and url shortening).
 WPSSO is often preferred for websites that already have (or don't need) a set of social sharing buttons.</p>
 </blockquote>

 = Complete Meta Tags =